joelwk/chanscope-knowledge-agents/tests/README_TESTING.md

 ### Key Features

-The Docker testing script supports several features that align with the Chanscope approach:
+The Docker testing script supports several features that align with the Chanscope Retrieval approach:

-1. **Automatic Data Checking**: By default, the script checks if the data is up-to-date according to the Chanscope approach rules and refreshes it only if needed (when data is missing, embeddings are missing, or data is older than specified retention period).
+1. **Automatic Data Checking**: By default, the script checks if the data is up-to-date according to the Chanscope Retrieval approach rules and refreshes it only if needed (when data is missing, embeddings are missing, or data is older than specified retention period).

 2. **Force Refresh Option**: Use `--force-refresh` to explicitly force data regeneration regardless of current status.